microsoft/vscode-docs/docs/python/debugging.md

 ### `redirectOutput`

-When omitted or set to `true` (the default for internalConsole), causes the debugger to print all output from the program into the VS Code debug output window.
+When set to `true` (the default for internalConsole), causes the debugger to print all output from the program into the VS Code debug output window.
 If set to `false` (the default for integratedTerminal and externalTerminal), program output is not displayed in the debugger output window.

 This option is typically disabled when using `"console": "integratedTerminal"` or `"console": "externalTerminal"` because there's no need to duplicate the output in the debug console.